 Get your kids involved and ask for their feedback on what they like.
 Work with them to create a fun but neat space conducive to focus and learning.
 Here are some great ideas for homework stations for back to school.

 Labels are great to help you and your family get organized for back-to-school.

 When you have kids, you can never have too many labels.
 If you have multiple kids, labels are especially helpful as they know exactly which items are theirs.
 No more fighting over stuff and no worrying about anything getting lost, making everyone’s life a little easier.

 Labels for the home can be used for bins, files/folders, clothing, containers, and of course school supplies.

 Blank labels are great because you can write what you want on them.
-If you prefer a polished look, pre-printed labels are a good choice as you can customize font, color, and design.
+If you prefer a customized design, pre-printed labels are a good choice as you can customize font, color, and design.

-Other ways to label your child’s school supplies and gear: washi tape, sharpie, stickers.
+Other ways to label your child’s school supplies and gear: washi tape, sharpie, and stickers.

 - Pencil cases/Boxes

 - Notebooks, folders, binders